 “Karen Garrett (American, b.1966) is regarded as one of the most prominent American sculptors of her generation.
-She first gained critical recognition for her work in the 1980s; Garrett is well known for her intense, almost spiritual, outdoor and indoor site-specific works in which she marries a Modernist sense of pure materiality with a fascination for the manipulation of surreal forms and the perception of space.
-Garrett, who was born in Oklahoma and moved to Houston in the 1980s to study sculpture at the famed Lawndale School where she earned a Masters in sculpture.
+She first gained critical recognition for her work in the 1980s; Garrett is well known for her intense, almost spiritual, outdoor and indoor works in which she marries a Modernist sense of pure materiality with a fascination for the manipulation of surreal forms and the perception of space.
+Garrett, who was born in Oklahoma moved to Houston in the 1980s to study sculpture at the famed Lawndale School where she earned a Masters Degree in sculpture.
 She first worked on surreal and organic sculptures using fundamental materials such as cardboard, steel, fiberglass, bronze and wood.
-Her sculptures extend formal minimalistic precepts through catching the viewer’s attention with natural colors, sensuously refined surfaces, and optical effects of depth and dimension.
+Her sculptures extend formal minimalistic precepts through catching the viewer’s attention with natural colors, sensuously textured surfaces, and optical effects of mass, depth and dimension.